The five best ways to get better sleep in your home.

 The problem with continuous scrolling is not only wasting time that should have been devoted to sleep.
 It is much more severe - following the exciting content of social media, your heart rate and adrenaline may increase.
-With them, your emotional state becomes a kind of roller coaster, and how on earth will you manage to fall asleep like that?
+And with them, your emotional state becomes a roller coaster, and how on earth will you fall asleep like that?

 Try to think about it this way - what puts you to sleep faster, a Mike Tyson fight or a documentary about the Austro-Hungarian dynasty?

-Well, like many other things in life, the solution is very easy to say but challenging to implement:
+Well, like many other things in life, the solution is straightforward to say but challenging to implement:

-Once you have decided (and you must decide) about bedtime - the phone does not enter the room half an hour before that.
-Simple as that!
+Once you have decided (and you must decide) about bedtime - Ensure that your phone does not enter the room half an hour before that.
+Plain and simple!

 The same goes for the TV in your bedroom (you don't have to take it out of the room, of course. turn it off and put the remote away from you).